Security services contract

 Complete the request for quote template located in the confidential information section.

-The template must be used for any engagement with a supplier on this contract.
+The template must be used for any supplier engagement on this contract.

 If seeking to transfer a current contract, include the current pay and conditions for security workers in the pricing template to meet the no less favourable requirement.